Senior Caregiving Blog

 4 Types of Long-Term Care Facilities for Your Elderly Loved One

-Those who have gone through this know it’s one of the hardest decisions you will ever have to make.
-While there aren’t many things you can do to make this process emotionally easier, there are steps that can make the transition physically smoother.
+Those who have gone through this know choosing any type of long-term care facility is one of the hardest decisions they will ever have to make.
+While there aren’t many things you can do to make this process emotionally easier, there are steps that can make your loved one’s transition smoother.

 They are set up as specialized neighborhoods, including fully-functioning homes, community activities, free meals, and laundry services.
 Also, if worse should come to worse, there are medical facilities set up within the neighborhood.